redhat-appstudio/tssc-test/README.md

 - `src/ui/plugins/` - UI-specific automation for various plugins (Git providers, CI providers, image registries, etc.)
 - `src/ui/page-objects/` - Page Object Models (POMs) for UI elements
-- `tests/tssc/ui.test.ts` - Main UI automation test file
+- `tests/ui/ui.test.ts` - Main UI automation test file

+### Naming convention

+All UI related files should be place to the `/src/ui` or `/tests/ui` folders.
+To differentiate between UI and backend entities, it's required to include `Ui` or `plugin` to the name of the entity.

 ### UI Test Artifacts